 Wear a Halo

-The halo trend in bridal jewellery looks like it’s here to stay.
-It involves creating a border of diamonds or gemstones all around the main stone of the ring.
-Choosing an octagon halo for your ring is a great way to bring in its unique shape while also increasing the size of the central diamond and adding to its shine.
-An octagon diamond with a matching octagon border is the epitome of sophistication while putting a modern twist on the vintage halo trend.
+The Helo trend in bridal jewelry, which involves creating a border of diamonds or gemstones all around the main stone of the ring, looks like it’s here to stay.
+Choosing an octagonal Halo for your ring is a great way to give it a unique shape while also increasing the size of the central diamond and adding to its shine.
+Again, this is a great pairing with an octagonal wedding ring.
+An octagon diamond with a matching octagon border on an octagon wedding band is a great way to put a modern twist on the vintage Halo trend.

 Make Opposites Attract

-A halo doesn’t only have to be there to highlight your central diamond, though.
-It can become an eye-catching part of your ring in its own right.
-You can pair an octagon halo with a round-cut diamond instead of matching their shapes, for instance.
-Another idea is to use the octagon halo to bring different elements to your ring, such as by creating a rose gold halo or one with colorful gemstones.
-Or, choose a gemstone as your central stone and surround it with a beautiful diamond halo.
-In such ways, the octagon halo provides angles, color, and eye-catching beauty to your wedding band.
+A Halo can do more than just highlight your central diamond – it can be an eye-catching part of your ring in its own right.
+For instance, you can pair an octagon halo with a round-cut diamond or use the octagon halo to bring different elements to your ring, providing angles, color, and eye-catching beauty to your wedding band.

 Raise it Up

-If you are wearing an octagon diamond, you want to consider the ring’s band as some styles will support and display the diamond better than others.
-If you have a large diamond, a good option is to uplift it with a Cathedral Setting.
-This setting makes use of prongs to hold the diamond in place while metals frame it on both of its sides.
-The Cathedral setting is a fabulous way to make your ring more distinctive.
+If you are wearing an octagon diamond, you’ll likely want to show off its unique shape.
+This can be achieved with a Cathedral Setting which makes use of prongs to hold the diamond in place while metals frame it on both of its sides.
+The Cathedral Setting is a fabulous way to make your ring more distinctive and works on both octagon wedding bands and regular ones.

 Dazzle with Smaller Octagon Diamonds

-If your octagon diamond is a little smaller, a channel setting on your wedding band is more suitable than the Cathedral.
-You can still make the octagon diamond dazzle in the channel setting because it consists of small diamonds or gemstones running along the wedding band on either side of the central diamond.
+If your octagon diamond is a little smaller, a Channel Setting on your wedding band will be more suitable than the Cathedral.
+The octagon diamond still dazzles in the channel setting because it consists of small diamonds or gemstones running along the wedding band on either side of the central diamond.
 It contributes to the ring’s overall brilliance and is great if you want lots of bling!